On Covering Euclidean Space with Q-arrangements of Cones: Introduction

 \section{Introduction}

-Given a vector $q \in \bbr^n$ and an $n \times n$ matrix $M$ over the reals, the \emph{linear complementarity problem}~\cite{cottle2009linear} asks whether there exist $w,z \in \bbr^n$ satisfying $w-M z = q$, $w,z\geq 0$, and $w.z=0$, where $x \geq 0$ means that $x$ belongs to $\bbr^n_+$, the non-negative orthant (or cone) of $\bbr^n$, and $w.z$ is the scalar product of $w$ and $z$.
-Let LCP$(q,M)$ denote the set of solutions for $q$.
-When LCP$(q,M)$ is non-empty for every vector $q$ in $\bbr^n$, the matrix $M$ is called a \emph{Q-matrix}.
-When LCP$(q,M)$ is reduced to a singleton, that is there exists a unique solution for every $q$, $M$ is called a \emph{P-matrix}.
-While a satisfying characterization for P-matrices has been known since the late fifties~\cite{Samelson1958APT}, the same cannot be said for Q-matrices despite several insights and serious attempts over the past sixty years.
+Given a vector $q \in \bbr^n$ and an $n \times n$ matrix $M$ over the reals, the \emph{linear complementarity problem}, LCP$(q,M)$, asks whether there exists a pair $w,z \in \bbr^n$ satisfying $w-M z = q$, $w,z\geq 0$, and $w.z=0$, where $w,z \geq 0$ means that $w$ and $z$ belong to $\bbr^n_+$, the nonnegative orthant of $\bbr^n$, and $w.z$ is the scalar product of $w$ and $z$ (cf. \cite{cottle2009linear}).
+When LCP$(q,M)$ admits a solution, it is said to be \emph{solvable}.
+When a solution satisfying only $w,z \geq 0$ exists (i.e. when dropping the scalar product requirement), LCP$(q,M)$ is said to be \emph{feasible}.
+Related to the solvability and feasibility concepts, several classes of matrices were defined in the literature.
+Three classes are in particular relevant to this work.
+When LCP$(q,M)$ is feasible for all $q$, $M$ is called an \emph{S-matrix}.
+When LCP$(q,M)$ is solvable for all $q$, $M$ is called a \emph{Q-matrix}.
+If furthermore such a solution is unique for all $q$, $M$ is called a \emph{P-matrix}.

-To better appreciate the Q-matricity problem, and consequently its inherent difficulty, let us proceed by revisiting the related literature while applying Occam's razor to remove the unnecessary structure present in the original formulation, but superfluous for the existence of solutions.